 #10 Bring out your personality

-Bring out your personality in presentations.
+Make your personality shine in presentations.
 Yes, I know, your product does all the selling for you.
 But, you’re still trying to close a deal with a human.
-Humans still innately rely on their lizard brains to make decisions.
+Humans innately rely on their lizard brains for decision-making.
 So if you come off as unfriendly or untrustworthy, you may lose a sale.

 Also, let’s take it a step further and put the current sale aside.
-Your personality will help you create deep-found connections.
+Your personality will help you build deep-found connections.
 Connections, which later may become priceless.
 For example, building a customer pipeline, where you can effectively pitch new products via email.

 Mastering sales engineering skills